maxtoroq/maxtoroq.github.io/XCST/docs/intro-for-razor-dev.md

 ```

 <div class="note">
-Razor has start pages where you can set the layout for the whole site if you want.
+Razor has <em>start pages</em> where you can set the layout for the whole site if you want.
 XCST has no such mechanism, to use a layout you have to explicitly import it.
 </div>

 Working with data and postbacks